 At the South Florida law firm of Friedman, Rodman & Frank, our personal injury attorneys use nearly 100 years of combined experience to advocate for those who have been injured in accidents due to the wrongful conduct of others.
 Since our firm was founded in 1976, we have been committed to securing justice and fair compensation on behalf of our clients.
-We have offices conveniently located in Miami, Homestead, Naples and Miami Beach.
+Our Miami car accident lawyers have offices conveniently located in Miami, Homestead, Naples and Miami Beach.

 In Florida, as in other states, all motorists owe a duty of reasonable care to other drivers and pedestrians.
 Any motorist who breaches this duty—whether due to distracted driving, driving under the influence of drugs or alcohol, or any other cause—and injures someone as a result is liable for any injuries and property damage sustained.